-When you’re trying to find quality HVAC services, you usually want a technician that understands what they’re doing.
-Many service companies advertise experienced staff, but how can you know for certain?
-One of the best ways to verify if an HVAC technician has experience is by looking for their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.
+When you’re searching for quality HVAC services, you likely want a technician that knows what they’re doing.
+Many service companies advertise expert staff, but how can you know for sure?
+One of the most consistent ways to confirm if an HVAC technician has experience is by checking their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other important aspects of the industry.

 There are a variety of HVAC certifications available.
-Some prioritize a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll review key details about a few of the most common HVAC certifications you’ll find in your search for services.
+Some prioritize a core body of knowledge technicians should possess, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll compare key details about a few of the most common HVAC certifications you’ll see in your search for services.

-The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
-To pass, participants must achieve a minimum score of 70%.
-To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.
+The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
+Other organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification tests.
+To pass, participating technicians must achieve a minimum score of 70%.
+To maintain NATE certification, technicians must receive additional education or take another exam every two years.

-Total certification is a multiyear process consisting of four separate tests.
-The first two are designed for entry-level technicians while the other set of exams provide full certification and senior-level status:
+Full certification is a multiyear process consisting of four separate tests.
+The first two are offered for entry-level technicians while the final set of exams provide full certification including senior-level status:

 - Ready-to-Work Certificate – This certificate offers core knowledge and skill sets that can supplement any education or training already completed.
 The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can receive NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can be tested for full NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
-Technicians need to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
+Technicians need to be certified in two specialty services—one in heating and another in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to encourage sustainability, energy efficiency and healthy indoor air quality.
-Through their efforts, ASHRAE creates industry standards with federal recognition.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members share research and education about HVAC equipment with the intent to encourage sustainability, energy efficiency and high indoor air quality.
+Through their work, ASHRAE creates industry standards with federal recognition.
 These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

 Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization calls for rigorous training and facilitates sessions for members to complete both on-site and online.
-Contractors hoping for accreditation have two programs to choose from:
+This organization calls for rigorous training and facilitates sessions for technicians to attend both on-site and online.
+Contractors hoping for accreditation have two programs to select from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties such as homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties such as homes and apartments.

-- The New Homes Program: The New Homes track focuses on designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are completed to make sure members maintain their expertise.
+- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are performed to make sure members maintain their expertise.

 Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but cover similar topics.
-Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
-Separate tests are even available for commercial refrigeration.
+These are separate from the NATE certification exams but cover similar topics.
+Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
+Separate tests are also available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge rather than specialty sections.
+To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge rather than specialty sections.

 EPA Section 608

-The HVAC Excellence Certifications of Achievement encompass a broad range of competency tests for varying levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for different levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
+Additional testing is offered for those seeking employment as well as for experienced technicians trying to get Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
-Benefits of hiring certified HVAC technicians include:
+When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+Benefits of choosing certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
-When you find a service company in Saint Louis offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
+When you see a service company in Saint Louis offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who devote the time and resources needed for these certifications often need less time and fewer resources when servicing your equipment.
-Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.
+Can help lower costs and speed up services: Technicians who devote the time and resources needed for these certifications often use less time and fewer resources when servicing your equipment.
+Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Saint Louis, consider requesting an appointment with Morgner Inc. Air Conditioning & Heating.
 Get in touch by giving us a call at 314-262-4541 today.